How To Pack Your Backpack Like a Pro

 How to pack a backpack for hiking correctly is an art because getting all your gear in your bag may seem like a triumph, but it’s worthless if you can’t take more than two steps with it.

 Packing for balance as well as access is a way to maximize the efficiency with which you carry the bag.
 However, it’s also worth noting that the best technique in the world will always be weighed down by old, heavy, or bulky equipment.

-In other words, camping in your grandfather’s old Boy Scout tent sounds cool, but it’s probably too heavy, bulky, and difficult to pack to make the experience worthwhile.
+In other words, camping in your grandfather’s old Boy Scout tent sounds cool, but it’s probably too heavy and bulky to make the experience worthwhile.

 Balance comes down to two major factors: